Electrostat-Lab/AVR-Sandbox/AvrDataTypes/readMe.md

 # Avr-Data-Types

-An example demonstrates the available data types in avr-gnu lib.
+[AvrDataTypes.c](https://github.com/Software-Hardware-Codesign/AVR-Sandbox/blob/master/AvrDataTypes/main/lib/AvrDataTypes.c): is an example that demonstrates the available data types in avr-gnu lib combining them with the basics of digital electronics and circuit control.

 Topics covered:
 - Different integer data types (uint8_t, uint16_t, uint32_t) and their equivalent compound types.